 Hand-feel Can sometimes stiffen the fabric depending on the process Excellent; ink bonds with fibers without altering the fabric's drape

-Best For High-volume, single-color orders where cost-per-meter is paramount High-value activewear, custom prints, and rapid development cycles
+Best For High-volume, single-color orders where cost-per-meter is paramount High-value activewear, custom prints, and rapid development cycles & on-demand manufacturing

 green dyeing techniques athletic wear 1775493175 02